Emergency Evacuation Procedures for Persons with Disabilities

-For employees or students who have not yet subscribed to NY-ALERT, please visit: www.suny.edu/sunyalertsec.
+For employees or students who have not yet subscribed to NY-Alert, please visit the NY-Alert registration page.

 Log in using your Geneseo ID and password, and then follow the instructions accordingly.
 If you have any questions, please contact the CIT Help Desk at 5588, as soon as possible to enter your contact information.